Pulmonary Function Tests

 What will happen during PFTs?

 - Spirometry measures how much air you breathe in and breathe out, and how fast you can blow air out.
 During this test, you will sit or stand next to a machine.
 A healthcare provider will place soft clips on your nose.
-He will tell you how to breathe into the machine.
-You will be asked to breathe calmly several times, draw the deepest breath you can, and then exhale forcefully for about 6 seconds.
+He or she will tell you how to breathe into the machine.
+You will be asked to breathe normally several times.
+You will breathe in as deeply you can, and then breathe out forcefully for about 6 seconds.
 You will then be asked to breathe in deeply again.
 You may be given a breathing medicine during this test to see if it helps your lungs.

 - Lung diffusion capacity measures how well your lungs can move oxygen into your bloodstream.
 For this test, you will breathe in a gas through a tube.
-You will be asked to hold your breath for about 10 seconds and then exhale.
+You will be asked to hold your breath for about 10 seconds and then breathe out.

-- Body plethysmography measures the amount of air in your lungs after you take a deep breath.
-It also measures how much air stays in your lungs after you exhale.
-You will sit inside of a sealed box about the size of a phone booth.
+- Body plethysmography measures the amount of air in your lungs after you take a deep breath in.
+It also measures how much air stays in your lungs after you breathe out.
+You will sit inside a sealed box about the size of a phone booth.
 You will be asked to breathe into a tube that is connected to a computer.
 The healthcare provider will tell you how to breathe into this tube.

 What are the risks of PFTs?